Dolfost/snake-cpp/README.md

 It will create the directory with name `snake-cpp` and enter it.
 Then You have to compile the game.

 ### Compiling the game
-To build the game You can use `build.sh` script.
-It is located in the root of git repository.
+To build the game You can:
-To run it, use:

-    $ ./build.sh
+    $ make snake

 It will create the game executable `snake.out` and build the help pad for current terminal.

 ## Running the game
+- Open the terninal window not smaller than 40 lines by 80 columns
-To start the game You can exexute
+- To start the game You can exexute
+    ```
     $ ./shanke.out
+    ```
     in the git directory root.

     If You are new to the game (probably You are), I recommend You to start game with the `--help` or `-h` option, so You can get used to it.
+    ```
     $ ./snake.out --help
+    ```
 ## Contributing
 If You find any bugs or unexpected behaivors or just want to contribute to the snake-cpp, You are welcome at the [issues tab][issue].